abhi-mehta97/clo835-a01/README.md

 # Building Docker Images and ECR - CLO835 - Abhishek Mehta

-In this project, I am going to create Dockerfile, build docker image and deploy docker container on Amazon Linux
+In this project, I am going to create Dockerfile, build docker image and deploy docker container on Amazon Linux.

+thankyou.